sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/link.md

 +--------------------------------------+--------------------------+---------------+
 ```

-to find customizers:
+Use this command to find customizers:

 ```bash
 sail conn customizers list
 ```
-a similar looking list of customizers will be returned
+This similar looking list of customizers will be returned:

 ```bash
 +--------------------------------------+---------------------+---------+
 |                  ID                  |        NAME         | VERSION |